antfildes10/Project-3/README.md

 - Python Best Practices: Real Python tutorials
 - Error Handling Patterns: Python's official documentation on exceptions

+### Development Tools

+- **Claude Code (Anthropic)**: Used as a development assistant for:
+  - Code troubleshooting and debugging
+  - Project planning and architecture decisions
+  - Deployment configuration and troubleshooting
+  - Code editing and refactoring suggestions
+  - All AI-assisted contributions are clearly marked with co-authorship in git commits

 ### Acknowledgments

 - Code Institute for project requirements and assessment criteria
 - Aviation community for domain knowledge regarding logbook requirements
 - Python Software Foundation for excellent documentation
+- Anthropic's Claude Code for development assistance

 ## Academic Integrity Statement

 This project is submitted as original work for the Code Institute Diploma in Full Stack Software Development (Python Essentials Portfolio Project).

-All code was written by the author unless explicitly credited above.
-Any adapted code snippets are clearly attributed with comments in the source code and referenced in this README.
+**AI Assistance Disclosure**: This project was developed with the assistance of Claude Code, an AI-powered development tool by Anthropic.
+Claude Code was used for:
+- Troubleshooting code errors and bugs
+- Planning application architecture and structure
+- Editing and refactoring code
+- Deployment configuration and troubleshooting
+- Documentation assistance

+All code written with AI assistance is clearly attributed through git commit co-authorship (`Co-Authored-By: Claude <noreply@anthropic.com>`).
+The student directed all development decisions, understands all implemented code, and takes full responsibility for the final submission.

-This project has been developed with academic integrity and follows all Code Institute guidelines regarding plagiarism and proper attribution of external sources.
+This project has been developed with academic integrity and follows all Code Institute guidelines regarding plagiarism and proper attribution of external sources and tools.

 ## Project Goals and Learning Outcomes